zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 ## Running the Upgrade Tool

-Here's how you upgrade the database using the tool:
+To upgrade the database using the tool:

 1. Set up a new [Liferay Home](../../reference/liferay-home.md) folder with the contents of your current Liferay Home.